pwittchen/ReactiveSensors/README.md

 # ReactiveSensors
 Android library monitoring hardware and software sensors with RxJava Observables.

-This project is under development.
+**This project is under development**.

 Detailed description, samples and download section will be added later.

 References
 ----------